gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Start by choosing your cluster from the list.
 I only have one, so that's easy!

 You need to choose what will provide the capacity for your containers to run on.
 As mentioned previously you can use EC2 or Fargate.
 The appeal of Fargate over EC2 is there is no need to set up or maintain the OS, or plan capacity.
-Fargate will launch the exact amount of capacty needed:
+Fargate will launch the exact amount of capacity needed:

 ![ECS service](img/aws_ecs_create_service_1.jpeg)